Edzelf/ESP32-Radio/README.md

 Internet radio based on ESP32, VS1053 and a TFT screen.
 Will compile in Arduino IDE.
 See the review by Andreas Spiess at https://www.youtube.com/watch?v=hz65vfvbXMs.

-The 28-jul-2017 is a major update.
-You MUST include the GPIO pin assignments in the preferences.
-See the documentation and/or the default settings in the config page of the webinterface.

 Look for documentation and printdesign in the doc directory.

 Features: